arielgis/megilot/README.md

 ### Step 2: Get Access token from Caltopo

-Navigatge to the administration page of the group, Under Trackable Devices, Create New Access URL, or use existing one.
+⚠️ Note: You must have sufficient permissions in the CalTopo group to view or create access tokens.

+Navigate to your CalTopo group’s administration page.

+Scroll down to the “Trackable Devices” section.

+Click “Create New Access URL” (or use an existing one if already available).

-Copy the access token , as this will be used to send data to caltopo
+Copy the Access Token — you’ll need it to send location data from the drone to CalTopo.

+🔒 Keep this token secure — anyone with it can send location updates to your group.

 ![Caltopo Trackable Devices Screenshot](images/trackable_devices.png)